British passport: Function-related passports

 Each passport cover is detailed in the gallery below.

 Inside cover

 UK-issued British passports issued during the reign of Queen Elizabeth II contain on their inside cover the following words in English:

-Following the accession of King Charles III, the request will read the following in English:
+Following the accession of King Charles III, the request now reads:

 In older passports, more specific reference was made to "Her Britannic Majesty's Principal Secretary of State for Foreign Affairs", originally including the name of the incumbent.

+In mid-July 2023, the Home Office announced that the British passports issued in King Charles's name were now being issued.

-In non-UK issue passports, the request is made by the Governor or Lieutenant-Governor of the territory in "the Name of Her Britannic Majesty".
-As with UK-issued passports, following the accession of King Charles III, the request will change to “His Britannic Majesty”.
+In non-UK issue passports, the request is made by the Governor or Lieutenant-Governor of the territory in "the Name of His Britannic Majesty".

 Information page

 British passports issued by HM Passport Office include the following data on the information page: